‘Deadly Ex’: Lifetime’s Natasha Henstridge Is ‘Inconceivable’ In Movie Thriller

 Gary Emerson has it all, a beautiful home and a family that he adores.
 However, Gary’s family is challenged after he decides to attend a high school reunion, where he bumps into his former flame, Valerie.
 Don’t get him wrong.
 He loves his wife, Jenna, but things haven’t been going so well between them.
 And well, Valerie is smoking hot!

-Tall, blonde, and gorgeous–even after all these years–Valerie has still got it, and the attraction between them is undeniable.
+Tall, blonde, and gorgeous — even after all these years — Valerie has still got it, and the attraction between them is undeniable.
 Gary finally decides to go over and greet Valerie at the bar.
 She wonders what took him so long.

 As they become reacquainted the sexual energy between them won’t let up.
 And Gary is the kind of guy who goes after what he wants without anyone stopping him.
 Before the night is over, Valerie invites Gary up to her room.
 He knows that he shouldn’t do it, but who can say no to such a beautiful woman who has killer curves that can be found in all the right places.